 Image from New Zealand Flight Safety article June 1990, written by Erick Brenstrum, MetService Expert Meteorologist.

-It is important to remember that even if the sea fog does not affect Wellington airport itself, the presence of fog through Cook Strait and the western Sounds is critical for anyone planning recreational boating or kayaking as visibility can suddenly be limited to a few meters in dense fog.
+It is important to remember that even if the sea fog does not affect Wellington airport itself, the presence of fog through Cook Strait and the western Sounds is critical for anyone planning recreational boating or kayaking, as visibility can suddenly be limited to a few metres in dense fog.
 The clearance times of these fogs is notoriously difficult to forecast and will quite possibly depend on a very subtle change in the flow direction rather than a major air mass change.

 Thanks to Erick Brenstrum for his advice and input into this blog.